HANOVER, VA (WWBT) - The man who struck and killed a Hanover County firefighter on I-295 has been charged with involuntary manslaughter.

 “It really does hit home for us,” said Lt.
 Jason Elmore with Chesterfield County Fire & EMS.
 “They’re our brothers and sisters from Hanover so out heart goes out to them and it impacts the entire fire service.”

-Another Hanover County firefighter and Labarge were transported to the hospital with serious injuries.
+Another Hanover County firefighter suffered life-threatening injuries and another firefighter and Labarge were both transported to the hospital with serious injuries.
 Labarge had to be extricated from the cab.

 A fourth firefighter was treated for minor injuries and released.